diegopaiva1/street-view-randomizer/README.md

 ## Usage

-Running with no arguments defaults to generating a single image anywhere in the world (equal probabilities with respect to countries sizes):
+The basic usage defaults to generating a single image anywhere in the world (equal probabilities with respect to countries sizes):

 ```
 street-view-randomizer --api-key=yourapikeyhere